luiz-cazarin/Vue-Challenge/README.md

 # VueJS Developer Challenge - JSON SERVER VERSION
-In current version you can use json server to test
+In this version you can use json server to test

 ## Functionality
 - CRUD